Vika and Linda (album)

 Vika and Linda is the debut studio album by Australia vocal duo Vika & Linda Bull.
 The album was released in May 1994 and debuted and peaked at number 7 on the Australian ARIA Charts in June 1994.

-At the ARIA Music Awards of 1995, the album was nominated for ARIA Award for Breakthrough Artist – Album, but lost to Frogstomp by Silverchair.
+At the ARIA Music Awards of 1995, the album was nominated for Breakthrough Artist – Album, but lost to Frogstomp by Silverchair.

 Critical reception

 Ed St John from Rolling Stone Australia wrote: "It's the simplest of ideas: take two of Australia's best singers, find them a bunch of great original songs, and then put them in the studio with a sympathetic producer and the best band you can muster.
 Not surprisingly, the results here are frequently exceptional.
 Beautifully played - with an accent on subtle arrangements and largely acoustic instruments - the album is imbued with a warm inner glow and a genuine musical depth.
 Perhaps because of the contributions of such a broad diversity of writers - and thanks also to the fact that Vika and Linda Bull possess strikingly different voices - the album moves effortlessly across a spectrum of styles but, for the most part, is a very laid-back, often country-flavoured affair.
 Still, far from getting bogged down in a single groove, Vika and Linda is a real feast.

 It's not the kind of album where singles, or "standout tracks", are easy to pick.
 Sure, the first single "When Will You Fall For Me" has a terrific rousing chorus.
 Three of the Paul Kelly songs are killers, including the slow reggae of "We've Started A Fire" and the funky "I Know Where to Go to Feel Good".
 Also intriguing is "Ninety Nine Years", a song Kelly wrote with the Bull sisters.
 Utilising eastern tones and a haunting melody, it marks an interesting and very appealing departure for all three artists."